 As protests have swept Hong Kong in the last few weeks, we begin an occasional series on the British Empire with a double episode on a previous wave of demonstrations, riots, strikes and bombings in the city, then a British colony.
 We speak with three people who were there about what happened, and learn new revelations about one of Hong Kong’s most notorious unsolved murders – of radio commentator Lam Bun.

 We interview to Zhou Yi (Chau Yick/周奕), Leung Po Lung (梁寶龍) and Chui Yat Keung (徐日強) who were in Hong Kong at the time, as well as Lala, an activist and historian who interpreted for us and spoke about her research.

 Our podcast is brought to you by our patreon supporters.
 Our supporters fund our work, and in return get exclusive early access to podcast episodes, bonus episodes, free and discounted merchandise and other content.
-Join us, and you can listen to both parts of this episode now at patreon.com/workingclasshistory
+Join us or learn more at patreon.com/workingclasshistory

 - Part 1

 A gallery of photographs of the events: click to see captions.

 These are photographs of our interviewees (click for captions):